onexactly/onexactly/README.md

 - 👋 Hi, I’m onexactly name: Nurmuhammad
 - 👀 I’m interested in IT world
 - 🌱 I’m currently learning React_JS & Next_JS
-- 📫 How to reach me) telegram: @haysaby   instagram: @hayssaby
+- 📫 How to reach me) telegram: @hayssaby   instagram: @onexactly

 <!---
 onexactly/onexactly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.